-The Health and Safety Department should be contacted for any necessary advice on remedial action.
+The Health, Safety and Environment Team can be contacted for any necessary advice on remedial action.
 When remedial action, if any, has been completed, the assessment should be signed off by both the supervisor/manager and the user/operator.

 5.6 Records